What does this mean?

 The We’re Good To Go industry standard and supporting mark mean businesses across all sectors of the tourism industry in Scotland can demonstrate that they’re adhering to the respective government and public health guidance, and have carried out a COVID-19 risk assessment to check they have the required processes and protocols in place.

 We have all been itching to get back to the mountains and this can now happen.
 As such, Scotland has made some changes to the Lockdown in relation to a Phased Approach of easing restrictions.
-We are now in Phase Two with indicative dates for more easing of restrictions and moving to Phase 3.
+We are now in Phase Three of this easing.
 In Scotland the Lockdown is NOT the same as the other 3 nations in the UK.
 We are currently monitoring the situation regarding any changing legislation, guidance and advice.

-- Travel from England, Wales and Northern Ireland into Scotland for leisure activities is no longer restricted
+- Travel from England, Wales and Northern Ireland into Scotland for leisure activities is no longer restricted, except potentially to Aberdeen City.

-- Strict physical distancing must be maintained at all times, even in outdoor situations.
+- Physical distancing of at least 2 metres must be maintained, whenever possible, even in outdoor situations.

-- A maximum of 8 people can meet outdoors BUT, presently only be from three different households but with an expectation that this will change more widely.
-However, physical distancing between households must be maintained.
+- A maximum of 15 people can meet outdoors BUT presently only be from five different households.
+Furthermore, physical distancing between households must be maintained.

-- We are following advice and guidance from Mountaineering Scotland, the British Mountaineering Council, Police Scotland and Scottish Mountain Rescue.
+- We are following advice and guidance from the Scottish Government, Mountaineering Scotland, Police Scotland and Scottish Mountain Rescue.

-- Most car parks and public toilets, especially in mountain areas, are starting to reopen but this is not the case in all areas.
+- Most car parks and public toilets, even in mountain areas, are now open…but shouldn’t be relied on.

-- Self catering and self contained accommodation for tourism is now available but wild camping is not permitted at present.
-However, this should be allowable from the 15th of July onwards.
+- Self catering and self contained accommodation for tourism is now available and wild camping is now permitted.

 - In Scotland, at present, most of this guidance is legally binding and may be enforced by the police with options of fines and arrest for none compliance.